excellent reviews view over 10000 reviews

 Petter PH and AVA Engines || Wyn Lees

-Last week I had an interesting conversation with Laura (who works in the marketing team) regarding our vintage engine spares.
-We then got onto talking about my history with the PH engines and my interest towards them.
-After finding the PH operations handbook, she wanted to source some information to create a blog.
+Last week, I spoke with Laura from the marketing team about our vintage engine spares.
+We discussed my history with PH engines and my interest in them.
+After finding the PH operations handbook, she wanted to gather information for a blog.

-I [Wyn] said to her, ‘I have a story to tell and here we go’...
+I [Wyn] told her, ‘I have a story to share, so here we go’...

-When I was a lad in the 60’s (can you hear the violins playing?), I worked for Bill Langston, (an ex Petter field engineer) on the counter at Reliant Plant Services.
-I remember the fitters coming in and I would serve them spare parts for Petter, Lister and Villiers engines.
-The PH1 was a very popular engine, as it was the upgrade from the Petter AVA1.
+Back in the 60s (can you hear the violins?), I worked for Bill Langston, a former Petter field engineer, at Reliant Plant Services.
+I remember the fitters coming in for spare parts for Petter, Lister, and Villiers engines.
+The PH1 was a popular engine, as it was the upgrade from the Petter AVA1.

-From a distance the parts for both the PH and AVA engines looked identical.
-However, the parts had their own distinctive features, once you had a closer look at them.
-I could always recognise the difference between the two cylinder’s due to their cooling fins.
-They were slightly tapered on the PH, but, on the AVA they were straight.
-Also, the PH engine had a larger bore - another way to tell them apart!
+From a distance, the parts for both PH and AVA engines looked identical.
+However, they had distinctive features upon closer inspection.
+I could always tell the difference between the two cylinders by their cooling fins.
+The PH fins were slightly tapered, while the AVA fins were straight.
+Additionally, the PH engine had a larger bore, which was another distinguishing factor!

 (PH Operations Handbook)

-There were balance weights that fitted onto the crankshaft, they were plain on the PH engine and grooved on the AVA.
+The balance weights fitted onto the crankshaft were plain on the PH engine and grooved on the AVA.

 (PH Operations Handbook)

-There were numbers stamped onto the fuel pump which helped to distinguish the difference between the two engines.
-I knew how to identify them, as the PH engine finished with 80 whereas the AVA engine ended in 70.
+Numbers stamped on the fuel pump helped distinguish the two engines.
+The PH engine ended with 80, while the AVA engine ended with 70.

-I can still recognise most of the part numbers that are in the operators handbook even now, 50 years on!
+I can still recall most of the part numbers from the operator's handbook even now, 50 years later!

-We used to receive reconditioned engines directly from Petter’s.
-When they arrived on the lorry we would lift them off by using chain blocks.
-We would unscrew the rocker box nut until it came off, then screw on our modified rocker box nut that had a lifting ring welded onto it.
-Bear in mind the rocker box stud was only ¼” BSF and the PH was a heavy lump!
-(But, we never lost one!)
+We received reconditioned engines directly from Petter.
+When they arrived on the lorry, we lifted them off using chain blocks.
+We would unscrew the rocker box nut, then attach our modified rocker box nut with a lifting ring welded onto it.
+Keep in mind, the rocker box stud was only ¼” BSF, and the PH was a heavy lump!
+(But we never lost one!)

-Petter's PH1 engine fitted with a Newage PR 40M gearbox and a Borg & Beck clutch, was especially popular back in the day!
-You would find it on most 15 & 22 CWT (hundred weight) dumpers!
+The Petter PH1 engine fitted with a Newage PR 40M gearbox and a Borg & Beck clutch was especially popular back in the day!
+You would find it on most 15 & 22 CWT dumpers!

-At Reliant I found the main dumpers fitted with PH engines were:
+At Reliant, the main dumpers fitted with PH engines were:

 • Winget 2S 15 CWT (Slater and England)